Silver Stadium: Events

 The Rochester Red Wings of the International League moved from the Bay Street Ball Grounds to Red Wing Stadium following the 1928 season.
 Red Wing Stadium opened May 2, 1929, with a regular season game between the Red Wings and the Reading Keystones.
 Rochester lost, 3–0.
 The Wings continued to play at the facility until the 1996 season.
 On August 31, 1996, the Red Wings lost, 8–5, to the Ottawa Lynx in the final regular season game at Silver Stadium in front of a crowd 12,756.
 Rochester also lost the final game ever at Silver Stadium, game two of the Governors' Cup Finals on September 10, 1996, by a margin of 4–0 to the Columbus Clippers.
 The Red Wings moved to Frontier Field for the 1997 season.

 The New York Black Yankees of the Negro National League played at Red Wing Stadium in 1948.
 The season was the last in the team's history.

 Outside of baseball, the ballpark briefly hosted professional football as Red Wing Stadium was the home field for the Rochester Braves (second American Football League) in 1936 and the Rochester Tigers (second American Football League) in 1936 and 1937.

 Johnny Antonelli, a Rochester native who won the 1954 World Series as part of the New York Giants, ran a local Firestone business which sponsored "Johnny Antonelli Night" each year at the ballpark.
 As part of the festivities, the company would give away tires and televisions during the games.

 Jim Kelly held his fourth-annual StarGaze charity event at the stadium in June 1995.

 The largest attendance at the stadium was 31,000, for a concert by The Grateful Dead on June 30, 1988, eclipsing their previous record of 30,100, on July 2, 1987.

-The second largest attendance corresponded to a “Billy Graham Crusade” in September of 1988 which featured christian artist Steve Green.
+The second largest attendance corresponded to a “Billy Graham Crusade” in September 1988 which featured Christian artist Steve Green.